cncf/tag-contributor-strategy/website/content/maintainers/github/templates/recommended/reviewing.md

 When you finish editing the template, remove the Instruction links that explain how to fill out the template.
 Also remove any ⚠️ prompts and their explanatory text.

+Below are instructions for each section in the template:

 ### The Reviewer Role

 Define who is allowed to review pull requests and what rights reviewers have.